dhruvil2-stack/MP3-Player/README.md

 ## Enclosure

-The case is 3D-printed using Tinkercad and designed to snugly fit the PCB and battery.
-It uses a simple two-piece snap-fit design printed in PLA — no screws or adhesives required.
+The case is 3D-printed using Fusion360 and designed to snugly fit the PCB and battery.
+It uses a simple two-piece snap-fit design printed in PLA.

 ---